CyVerse-learning-materials/sonora_guide/step4.rst

 		 By default, only the top **10 results** are shown.
-If you want to see all the results associated with a *search term*, you can the hit *enter* key after the *search term* or by selecting the option similar to *View all analyses results for fasta* from the results drop-down.
+If you want to see all the results associated with a *search term*, hit *enter* key after the *search term* or select the option similar to *View all analyses results for fasta* from the results drop-down.

 |Detailed_Search_Results|